koaning/thismonth.rocks/src/ideas/pomodoro.md

 <br>

 It makes you aware of the time in a day and it prevents you from getting stuck in a rabbit hole.
-There's a great video on [youtube](https://www.youtube.com/watch?v=VFW3Ld7JO0w).
+There's a great video on [youtube](https://www.youtube.com/watch?v=VFW3Ld7JO0w) and a small course can be found [here](https://calmcode.io/pomodoro/introduction.html).

 <br>